oktadev/okta-blog/_source/_posts/2019-10-28-simple-secure-authentication-with-codeigniter.md

 [Register for a forever-free developer account](https://developer.okta.com/signup/), then log in to your Okta account, go to the Applications menu item and click the **Add Application** button:

-{% img blog/php-codeigniter-login/add-application.png alt:"Click the Add Application button" width:"300" align:"center" %}
+{% img blog/php-codeigniter-login/add-application.png alt:"Click the Add Application button" width:"300" %}{: .center-image }

 Select **Web** and click **Next**.

-{% img blog/php-codeigniter-login/create-new-application.png alt:"Select Web and click Next" width:"800" align:"center" %}
+{% img blog/php-codeigniter-login/create-new-application.png alt:"Select Web and click Next" width:"800" %}{: .center-image }

 Enter a title, and set `http://localhost:8000/` as the Base URI, and `http://localhost:8000/callback` as the Login Redirect URI, then click Done.
 You can leave the rest of the settings as they are.